 Soft rifle cases offer some distinct advantages

 In the past, one of the raps on soft cases was their inability to secure a rifle as well as a hard case does.
 Let’s face it; you don’t want your rifle moving around inside your case.
 But there are now double soft cases, like ours, with three interior straps that you can configure to ensure that your rifle remains fixed and secure.

-There are also soft cases that allow you to secure your rifle’s butt stock using barrel and rifle retention methods.
+There are also tactical gun cases that allow you to secure your rifle’s buttstock using barrel and rifle retention methods.
 Our rifle gun case is one of the few on the market that comes with a detachable divider that can double as a gun mat.

 All in all, soft cases have come a long way.
-In addition to providing more secure transportation for your rifle, they offer the flexibility of zippered pockets to carry ammo, magazines, cleaning equipment, and even storage for your small arms.
+Besides providing more secure transportation for your rifle, they offer the flexibility of zippered pockets to carry ammo, magazines, cleaning equipment, and even storage for your small arms.

 If you’re flying, you’ll need to choose hard rifle case

-While most of your shooting competitions will be within driving distance, there will come a time when huge event will lure you to a distant state like Montana.
+Most of your shooting competitions will be within driving distance.
+There will come a time when a huge event will lure you to a distant state like Montana.
 And if you happen to live in North Carolina, you won’t want to be driving those 1800 miles.

 The TSA-approved hard case must completely secure the unloaded firearm from being accessed.
 Which means it must be locked, and only you will have the key or combination.

 These are important factors if you’re flying, but, on the downside, hard cases are heavier and bulky enough to make transporting them difficult.
 And, they are more expensive.